saymrwulf/tensorflow/notes.md

-2018-07-24T07:36:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2018-08-16T21:07:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2018-10-22T22:46:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow)
+2018-07-24T07:36:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2018-08-16T21:07:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2018-10-22T22:46:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (tensorflow) 2018-10-22T22:00:00 - Minor doc updates: linking to article on quantization (tensorflow)